wkumari/draft-vandergaast-edns-client-subnet/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on February 15, 2016.
+   This Internet-Draft will expire on March 28, 2016.

-Contavalli, et al.      Expires February 15, 2016               [Page 1]

-Internet-Draft        Client Subnet in DNS Queries           August 2015

 Copyright Notice